 Are you struggling with what baby’s first food should be?

 With so much information available out there, it’s no wonder new parents can feel anxious and overwhelmed when it comes to making decisions about baby’s mealtime.
-Mary Ann Binnie, Manager, Nutrition and Industry Relations, Canadian Pork Council, shares when and why parents should begin to introduce iron-rich solid foods and tips for easing mealtime mayhem.
+Mary Ann Binnie, Manager, Nutrition and Industry Relations, Canadian Pork Council, shares when and why parents should begin to introduce iron-rich solid foods such as pork and beef, and tips for easing mealtime mayhem.

 Did you know, babies six to 12 months require 11 mg of iron per day?
 That’s nearly 40% more than is required of a full-grown man!
 Based on a recent national survey, 70% of Canadian mothers are unaware of this startling statistic.

 To get to the meat of the matter, the council surveyed Canadian moms from coast-to-coast to find out their thoughts on infant feeding.
 The results showed that there is some confusion surrounding when parents should be introducing iron-rich solid foods like meat into their baby’s diet.
 This isn’t surprising, considering new parents are seeking infant feeding information from a wide variety of sources.
 Everyone from doctors and pediatricians to bloggers and mother-in-laws have a say in the matter, often with contradicting opinions.
 Bombarded with information, even parents who consider themselves nutritionally informed can easily feel overwhelmed.